Chapter 15.35

 Prior to the installation of the water service line, the engineer retained by the developer shall stake out the water meter location and provide the grade at which the lid is to be set.

 Minimum service line size is three-quarter inch.
-All water service lines shall start with a corporation stop at the main and shall be of poly pipe with stiffeners or type “K” copper and meter setters of 21 inches or taller and braced, with dual unions at bottom of setter and meet height specs in a 21-inch can for water meters.
+All water service lines shall start with a corporation stop at the main and shall be of poly pipe with stiffeners or type “K” copper and meter setters of 21-inch or taller and braced, with dual unions at bottom of setter and meet height specs in a 21-inch can for water meters.
 A four-inch ring and lid shall be used and installed with the top of the setter at a depth of not less than 18 inches and not more than 22 inches from the lid of the meter box.
-Meters one and one-half inches and larger shall be placed in vaults (see Eagle Mountain standard drawing).
+Meters one and one-half inches and larger shall be placed in vaults (see current Eagle Mountain standard drawing).
 All meter setters shall have dual check valves.
-Meter boxes shall be placed behind the sidewalk when there is no park strip and shall be placed three feet behind walk to center of can plus or minus three inches or in the planter if available so that a fence may be placed on property without interfering with the maintenance and reading of said meter.
+Meter boxes shall be placed behind the sidewalk when there is no park strip and shall be placed three feet behind walk to center of can +/- three inches or in the planter if available so that a fence may be placed on property without interfering with the maintenance and reading of said meter.
 No meters shall be set in sidewalks or driveways.
 Meter boxes shall be in good repair and relatively free from obstruction to ensure ease in maintenance and reading (not full of dirt past the base of the meter, having trash present and being badly bent to create a hazard).
 Damaged boxes shall be replaced.
 Meter boxes shall be from level to one inch high from the final grade of sidewalk.
-See detail.
+See current Eagle Mountain City standards.

 Lids shall have a one-inch hole in the top for the touch-read sensor and read “Eagle Mountain Water Meter” on lid.